yuliana-r/cv-app/README.md

 This project is a webpage of an editable resume application which uses the React library and is bundled using Vite.

-The project primarily demonstrates use of basic structures in React, including elements, components, props, and state, in order to build a functional user interface.
+The project primarily demonstrates use of basic structures in React - components, hooks, props, and state - in order to build a functional user interface.

 ## Preview